Skip to main content

 Inputs

-Click the + icon to create a new variable, then set the following properties:
+Click the + icon to create a new input variable, then set the following properties:

 • Variable Type: Choose from materials, boundary conditions, physics, reference frames, actuator disks, or Global.